Little Golden Farm

 What is the best way to get in touch?

-The best way to get started is by filling out our Litter Inquiries Form.
-This helps us learn more about you and your family, so we can guide you to the perfect puppy match.
-Once you’ve submitted the form, I’ll reach out as soon as I can to answer your questions and discuss the next steps.
-I look forward to connecting with you!
+The easiest way to get started is by filling out our Litter Inquiry Form.
+It helps me get to know you, your lifestyle, and what you’re looking for, so I can point you toward the perfect puppy match.
+Once you send it in, I’ll reach out as soon as I can to answer your questions and go over next steps.

 Litter inquiries form